 The same thing is valid for Bluehost, the domain name is free when you see the offer, but once you sign up you sat adding your details, you’ll find the domain name WhoIs privacy protection checked for you, not for good reason, but to add an extra $11.88 per year which is also more expensive than the cost of a domain name with a registration service.

-For domain name management and DNS and speed, there are no special things with web hosts, they offer basic tools to manage your domain and create redirects, subdomains, A, TXT or CNAM records, etc…
+For domain name management and DNS and speed, there are no special things with web hosts, they offer basic tools to manage your domain and create redirects, subdomains, A, TXT, or CNAM records, etc…

 So, paying for domain privacy when it should be free is not a big deal for customers.
-It’s just a marketing thing all in all for both Bluehost and iPage and you have the choice to register your domain with them or follow my recommendation which is always buying a domain name from big registrar separately.
+It’s just a marketing thing all in all for both Bluehost and iPage and you have the choice to register your domain with them or follow my recommendation which is always buying a domain name from a big registrar separately.

 That way, you have total control over DNS, and WhoIs without the need for third-party services that resell the domain name in reality.